 There are numerous benefits to having an HE qualification.
-As well as increased earning potential, graduates have an advantage in the job market.
+From increased earning potential, to job market advantages.
 Studies have also shown that they experience better health throughout their adult life with increased resilience.

 DID YOU KNOW...?

 On average, graduates earn £10,000 per year more than non-graduates.

-Universities UK, 2018
+Gov.uk, 2021